danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

 # 1. Genome assembly

 I sequenced the genome of *Helicops angulatus* from Orinoquia, Colombia.
 This corresponds to a liver sample collected in 2022 and preserved in ethanol at 96% (IAvH-CT, Instituto Alexander von Humboldt in Colombia).
-DNA extractions were made with a kit for high molecular-weight samples.
-The overall steps I did to check for the quality check of the reads and genome assembly are as follows:
+DNA extractions were made with a kit for high molecular weight samples.
+The overall steps I did to check for the quality of the reads and genome assembly are as follows:

 1) kmer analysis of raw reads: Quality check of the raw reads
 2) Hifiasm to assemble the genome (purging?)